seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 41</h2>

 I learned about accessing nested objects, accessing nested arrays, record collection, iterate with JavaScript while loops, and interate with JavaScript for loops. #100DaysOfCode

+<h2>Day 42</h2>

+Today, I am working with ES6.
+I learned to explore differences between the var and let keywords, compare scopes of the var and let keywords, declare a read-only variable with the const keyword, mutate an array declared with const, and prevent object mutation. #100DaysOfCode